-Richard ll was king of England during the peasant revolt, however he was only 10 years of age at his coronation which was brought about by the untimely death of Edward III and his son the Black Prince a year earlier.
+Richard ll was king of England during the peasant revolt, however, he was only 10 years of age at his coronation which was brought about by the untimely death of Edward III and his son the Black Prince a year earlier.

-John Gaunt was a very unpopular ruler with medieval peasants and the peasants revolt was due to the shoddy treatment of all levels of society at that time especially the poor and a combination of factors led to the revolt.
+John Gaunt was a very unpopular ruler with medieval peasants and the peasants’ revolt was due to the shoddy treatment of all levels of society at that time especially the poor and a combination of factors led to the revolt.

-When medieval officials tried to collect the unpopular taxes that had been issued by John Gaunt, Richard II uncle who was running the kingdom from both the rich and poor, small riots started to break out all over England, this was the start of the great uprising that became known as the peasant revolt.
+When medieval officials tried to collect the unpopular taxes that had been issued by John Gaunt, Richard II’s uncle who was running the kingdom from both the rich and poor, small riots started to break out all over England, this was the start of the great uprising that became known as the peasant revolt.

-Although the new poll-tax was one of the main factors for the peasants revolt there was also bigger reasons, underneath the surface people’s anger had been bubbling away for centuries as many people believed that the social system in place in England was wholly unfair.
+Although the new poll tax was one of the main factors for the peasants’ revolt there were also bigger reasons, underneath the surface people’s anger had been bubbling away for centuries as many people believed that the social system in place in England was wholly unfair.

-He lived in Kent in the south of England and was one of the ringleaders of the 1381 uprising and the peasant’s revolt, it is believed that he led the march on London in which there was attack on John Gaunts palace and in which the Bishop of Canterbury was killed.
+He lived in Kent in the south of England and was one of the ringleaders of the 1381 uprising and the peasants’ revolt, it is believed that he led the march on London in which there was an attack on John Gaunt’s palace and in which the Bishop of Canterbury was killed.

-The angry mob marched on London led by Wat Tyler and When they arrived in the capital all hell broke loose, the mob people went crazy and set ablaze John Gaunts palace and the Archbishop of Canterbury was killed in the events that followed.
+The angry mob marched on London led by Wat Tyler and When they arrived in the capital all hell broke loose, the mob people went crazy and set ablaze John Gaunt’s palace and the Archbishop of Canterbury was killed in the events that followed.

-King Richard although he was still only young at 14 years of age agreed to meet the rebels even though all his advisers were panicking and he patiently listened to their demands and concerns at the meeting that took place at Smithfield where he met with the leader of the peasants revolt Wat Tyler.
+King Richard although he was still only young at 14 years of age agreed to meet the rebels even though all his advisers were panicking and he patiently listened to their demands and concerns at the meeting that took place at Smithfield where he met with the leader of the peasants’ revolt Wat Tyler.

-The peasants did not realise it but this meeting would not go very well, as King Richard spoke with the rebel leader Wat Tyler he was attacked and killed by the Mayor of London who stabbed him to death.
+The peasants did not realize it but this meeting would not go very well, as King Richard spoke with the rebel leader Wat Tyler he was attacked and killed by the Mayor of London who stabbed him to death.
 The mayor of London claimed that he was protecting the King but it is more likely that he set out to kill the rebel leader.

-The peasants gave up and went home believing that they had secured a great victory, in fact they were being double crossed by king Richard who did nothing to help them in the future and had the leaders of the revolts quickly rounded up and executed.
+The peasants gave up and went home believing that they had secured a great victory, in fact, they were being double-crossed by king Richard who did nothing to help them in the future and had the leaders of the revolts quickly rounded up and executed.